MCamp859/hello-world/quantization-aware-training-and-inference.md

    ```

-### Usecase 2: QAT with Inference using OpenVINO™ Model Server
+### Use Case 2: QAT with Inference using OpenVINO™ Model Server

 The Training pod is deployed through `pre_install_job.yaml`.
 The OpenVINO™ Model Server pod is deployed through `deployment_ovms.yaml`.